XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 # Sample Kotlin Project - Android Example

-If you are just getting started with Kotlin and Android development
+If you are just getting started with Kotlin and Android development, or if you need a simple integration guide for the XYO Core Kotlin Library

-## App Structure with Kotlin
+## App Structure - Kotlin with Android Studio

 [Click here for an introduction from Google](<https://codelabs.developers.google.com/codelabs/build-your-first-android-app-kotlin/index.html?index=..%2F..index#0>)

 Versions used in this sample